HarrieO/HarrieO.github.io/_pages/about.md

 On the long term, my line of research aims to contribute to ranking systems that can better satisfy and understand diverse user preferences that also consider the societal impact of their behavior (e.g. ranking fairness, the spreading misinformation or harmful ideas, etc.).

+Additionally, many of my research applies reinforcement learning to information retrieval systems, and my recent work with Google DeepMind has focused on applying large language models in retrieval system optimization and evaluation.

 To see the output of my research efforts check out [my Google Scholar profile](https://scholar.google.com/citations?user=e9JynrAAAAAJ) or [my publications page](publications).

 Background
 ------
+In recent years, I have been a visiting researcher at Twitter and Google DeepMind on a part-time basis, in addition, to my assistent professor position at Radboud University.
 I have completed most of my education at the [University of Amsterdam](https://www.uva.nl/en).
 My bachelor's and master's degree are both in Artificial Intelligence and cum laude.
 During my master's program I joined the ILPS Information Retrieval group lead by [prof. dr. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) as an honours student (now known as the [IRLab](https://irlab.science.uva.nl/) lead by [prof. dr. Evangelos Kanoulas](https://staff.fnwi.uva.nl/e.kanoulas/)).